 The Meridio bands have the same attaching mechanism to the case as standard Apple straps and that requires you to press an almost invisible button on the underside of your Apple Watch to release the strap and allow a replacement to be slid back in.
 The straps themselves have a proper buckle, ideal to keep the watch in place as you exercise.

-More info on Meridio’s eco-credentials can be found on their site.
+Check out Meridio’s eco-credentials that can be found on their site.

 Meridio Band Discount

 Meridio Bands for Apple Watch | Made in Italy

 Eu39rrp direct from MERIDIO.C0M